exlunaproject/catarinka/docs_pascal/pas.ddv.md

 # DDV

 Feel that you could use something simpler than CSV for data?
-Perhaps the DDV format is better for your project.
+Perhaps the DDV (Double Dashed Values) format is better for your project.

-I created the DDV format as a more compact, easier to visualize and flexible alternative to the widely adopted CSV format.
+I created the DDV format as a more compact, easier to visualize and flexible alternative to the widely adopted CSV (Comma Separated Values) data format.
 I said good-bye to the CSV format and started using just DDV.

 ## A Comparison between DDV and CSV